cairo-book/cairo-book/src/ch01-02-hello-world.md

 This command creates a `sierra` file in `target/dev`, let's ignore the `sierra` file for now.

-If you have installed Cairo correctly, you should be able to run and see the following output:
+If you have installed Cairo correctly, you should be able to run the `main` function of your program with the `scarb cairo-run` command and see the following output:

 ```shell
 $ scarb cairo-run --available-gas=200000000